JakeRowsell89/recursion/readme.md

   right: null
 }

+const left = { ...node, value: 1 }
+const right = { ...node, value: 1 }
-const tree = node // A tree is really the same as a node and the branches on the left and right
+const tree = { ...node, left, right } // A tree is really the same as a node and the branches on the left and right

 function contains(x, tree) {
   if (tree === null) {